jonipsaro/academic-kickstart/content/post/krios/index.md

 	<li>Rotate the grid box cover such that all slots are fully covered.</li>
 	<li>Tighten the grid box cover with a screw driver.</li>
 	<li>With forceps, transfer the grid box to the small Leica/Vitrobot transport dewar.</li>
+	<li>If freezing additional boxes of grids add additional liquid nitrogen to the grid box reservoir.
+It is easier if this is done while covering the ethane/cryogen reservoir with its lid, just be sure to remove the lid before continuing.</li>
 	<li>Continue as above for all samples.
 When finished, store the grid boxes in a long-term liquid nitrogen storage dewar.</li>
 </ol>